-The National Archives is now open although we are only able to offer a limited service.
+The National Archives is now open, although some changes remain in place.
 All visits and orders must be booked online.
 Read our news story for full details.

-We will normally acknowledge your application within ten working days
+We will normally acknowledge your application within 10 working days.

 The suitability of a loan will normally be assessed by Collection Care staff at The National Archives.
 In cases where we are unable to lend a document due to its condition, size, format or similar reason, we will suggest a good quality facsimile as an alternative.

 The documents will usually be accompanied to and from the exhibition by a designated member of The National Archives’ conservation staff, who has absolute discretion to withdraw the documents on loan if dissatisfied with the conditions at the designated venue.

 We do not usually lend more than ten documents to any one exhibition.

 The borrower will be responsible for expenses incurred by The National Archives in making a loan, including:

 - Standard charges for conservation treatment, documentation, mounting, packing and couriering exhibition items as set out in the current fees regulations.

 - Travel and accommodation for The National Archives’ staff member who accompanies the item.
 For security purposes, air travel will usually be at business class rate when travelling with the loan.